NavigationContentFooter

 Tip

-Strapi version 4.22.1 was the latest release available at the time this tutorial was written.
-Check out their GitHub repository to find information about the latest Strapi release.
+The command above uses the latest version of Strapi.
+Check out their GitHub repository to find details and additional information about the Strapi release.

 Note